JONATHAN GRESHAM, TOA HENARE, & TITAN vs. TIGER MASK IV, YOTA TSUJI, & SHO - 6.5/10

 Ryusuke Taguchi vs. El Phantasmo - 5.75/10

 We got way too much goofy stuff early on.
 We then got El Phantasmo mocking Taguchi for a bit before we arrived at what might be a new low for Red Shoes.
 I didn't even think that was possible, but they found a way.
-El Phantasmo was able to get away with kneeing Taguchi in the balls by grabbing his legs and spreading them apart, then literally told Red Shows "hey!
+El Phantasmo was able to get away with kneeing Taguchi in the balls by grabbing his legs and spreading them apart, then literally told Red Shoes "hey!
 Look over there!" and f*cking Red Shoes turned his head, allowing El Phantasmo to knee Taguchi in the nuts.
 AND THEN HE DID THE SAME F*CKING THING A SECOND TIME!

 HOW THE F*CK DOES RED SHOES EVEN DRESS HIMSELF IN THE MORNING?!
 I mean really!
-How many months do you think it took him to figure out that every Thursday isn't the official company-wide "Leave Your Wallet With Yano Day," and that the reason it never has any money in it when Yano gives is back to him is not because a goat has not been sneaking into the locker room and eating all of his cash, change, and credit cards on a weekly basis.
+How many months do you think it took him to figure out that every Thursday isn't the official company-wide "Leave Your Wallet With Yano Day," and that the reason it never has any money in it when Yano gives it back to him is not because a goat has been sneaking into the locker room and eating all of his cash, change, and credit cards on a weekly basis.

 To make this all even stupider, we then got back into the ring and El Phantasmo then stomped on Taguchi's nuts in the corner in front of Red Shoes and was not disqualified.
 To continue our theme of stupid El Phantasmo counted Taguchi's hip attack by extending his knee, basically causing Taguchi to hit himself with an atomic drop.
 El Phantasmo proceeded to point out to us all how dumb Taguchi was.
 Then Taguchi DID THE SAME THING AGAIN, AND EL PHANTASMO COUNTERED IT IN THE SAME WAY AGAIN.